EMAN-Omeka/Babel/README.md

 ## Warning

 This plugin is a work in progress.
-Most things should provided you follow the instructions below, but the code may still be faulty in some places.
+Most things should work provided you follow the instructions below, but the code may still be faulty in some places.
 It shouldn't affect your website in any critical way though.

 Feedback is much appreciated.